Ethical Global Photography Guidelines

 Writing a Caption

-• Your photo caption should offer a short description of your photograph as well as offer contextual details that label and describe the broader environment and circumstances.
+- Your photo caption should offer a short description of your photograph as well as contextual details that label and describe the broader environment and circumstances.
 Captions should offer information that provides essential context for coming to a better understanding of the places, persons and communities being photographed.

-• Whenever possible, provide information about your directorial choices in the caption, photo description or accompanying text.
+- Whenever possible, provide information about your editorial choices.
 If you staged or altered your photo, consider your reasons for doing so, and use the caption as a space to explain why.

 Ask yourself: